gdennie/nomicon/src/subtyping.md

 ```

 The first function can accept any string reference as long as it lives at least for `'a`,
-but the second cannot accept a string reference that lives for any duration less than `'static`,
+but the second cannot accept a string reference that lives for any duration less than `'static`.
-which would cause a conflict.
+This is a conflict.
 Covariance doesn't work here.
-But if we flip it around, it actually *does*
+But if we flip it around, contravariance actually *does*
 work!
-If we need a function that can handle `&'static str`, a function that can handle *any* reference lifetime
+If we need a function that can expects `&'static str`, a function that can handle *any* reference lifetime
 will surely work fine.

 Let's see this in practice